Due to the recent popularity of the ADS-B receiver, many student pilots are talking about getting a portable ADS-B device.

-- ADS-B equipped aircraft has a better VFR range coverage;
+- ADS-B-equipped aircraft have a better VFR range coverage;

 - Real-time cockpit weather and airspace display.

-How has ADS-B contribute to the efficiency of operating aircraft?
+How has ADS-B contributed to the efficiency of operating aircraft?

 ADS-B enables air traffic controllers to maintain a better flow of traffic.

-By having accurate information of the aircraft position, it is easier for air traffic controllers to maintain:
+By having accurate information about the aircraft’s position, it is easier for air traffic controllers to maintain: